 - A resources sector specialist worker, whose skills cannot be readily sourced in Victoria however are required for reasons such as, to ensure the safety of workers, provide essential maintenance activities, to keep sites operational or to maintain critical industries

-There is a separate Freight worker permit for commercial freight workers.
-A commercial freight worker means a person who is subject to the Freight Code and includes:
+A Commercial freight worker means a person who is subject to the Freight Code and includes a heavy vehicle driver, rail crew or a support worker, but excludes: